 We tested the 55" SM9000 (55SM9000PUA).
 It's also available in 65" (65SM9000), 75" (75SM9070), and 86" (86SM9070) sizes, and in Europe only, in a 49" (49SM9000PUA) size.
 For the most part, we expect them to perform the same.

 If someone comes across a different type of panel or if their LG 55SM9000 doesn't correspond to our review, let us know and we will update the review.

 |Size||US Model||EU Model|

-The LG 55SM9000 we reviewed was manufactured in May 2019.
+The unit we reviewed was manufactured in May 2019.

-The Sony X950G and the LG SM9000 use different panel technologies, each with their own strengths and weaknesses, but overall, the X950G is much better.
+The Sony X950G and the LG SM9000 use different panel technologies, each with their strengths and weaknesses, but overall, the X950G is much better.
 The X950G uses a VA panel and looks much better in a dark room.
 The X950G is also a lot brighter and has a faster response time.
 The SM9000, on the other hand, uses an IPS panel, and it has much better viewing angles and looks better in a brighter room.

 The LG C9 OLED is a much better TV overall than the LG SM9000.
 The OLED looks more premium, has perfect blacks thanks to its individually backlit pixels, a higher peak brightness, much better gray and black uniformity, better viewing angles, better reflection handling, more accurate colors out-of-the-box, a wider color gamut, and much better motion handling.
 On the other hand, the SM9000 is an LED TV that doesn't suffer the risk of permanent burn-in when watching a lot of static content like the OLED does, though we don't expect this to be an issue for the majority of people.